vivo-project/Vitro/README.md

 Vitro was originally developed at Cornell University, and is used as the core of the popular research and scholarship portal, [VIVO](https://lyrasis.org/vivo/).

-For more information, contact the [VIVO community](https://lyrasis.org/vivo/resources/contact/).
+For more information see <https://vivo.lyrasis.org/vitro/> and contact the VIVO community.